Who is Jose Gregorio? Who can help me make 3D statuettes!?

-I'm launching an online store in a few weeks that will have Jose Gregorio statuettes, crystals and more cool ish for the home.
+I'm launching an online store in SOMEDAY.
+And that store will have Jose Gregorio statuettes, crystals and more cool ish for the home.

 A dark silhouette of a man with a hat with hands clasped behind his back is instantly recognized by any Venezuelan as Jose Gregorio.